 Top 5 must visit places in Bali

-More than 4 million visitors from over the world are visit Bali in a year.
+More than 4 million visitors from over the world are visited Bali in a year.
 Bali is still the main choice of foreign tourists for holiday in Indonesia.
 It is reflected in the number of foreign tourist arrivals through Ngurah Rai Airport in Denpasar.
 Most of the tourist are visit Bali for enjoying “the island of Gods” beauty culture, nature and many more tourist destination center.

 While some areas in Bali have suffered from over-commercialism in recent years, there are still places to visit in Bali that appear untouched by time.
-Known as the Island of the Gods, Bali’s culture is dominated by a unique form of Hinduism that’s evident in every aspect of Balinese life.
-From the temples that ornament every corner of the island to the daily offerings found in every home.
+Known as the Island of the Gods, Bali’s culture is dominated by a unique form of Hinduism that’s evident in every aspect of Balinese life, from the temples that ornament every corner of the island to the daily offerings found in every home.

 5. Kuta Beach